The Majority of Consumers Lose at Arbitration

 As a result of the Dodd-Frank Wall Street Reform and Consumer Protection Act (better known and most often referred to as “Dodd-Frank”) that was signed into law in 2010, a new regulatory agency called the Consumer Financial Protection Bureau was created.
 Congress required this new regulatory body to do a study into how arbitration clauses affect consumers and financial services companies.
 The Dodd-Frank Act gave the Consumer Financial Protection Bureau the power to make regulations that would protect consumers.

-The Dodd-Frank Act, which our newly elected Congress is attempting to dismantle, could force the widespread use of arbitration agreements in ALL consumer and employment contracts to come to an end.
+The Dodd-Frank Act could force the widespread use of arbitration agreements in ALL consumer and employment contracts to come to an end.
 Ending the use of arbitration agreements would mean that automobile dealerships and consumers would be on a level playing field in a court of law.

 Mandatory arbitration clauses are so insidious that even the car dealers are against them — but only if removing them is to THEIR benefit.
 The National Automobile Dealers Association (NADA) wrote to members of Congress in 2000 saying that if arbitration clauses weren’t outlawed for the dealerships, mandatory binding arbitration clauses would be able to unilaterally deny small business automobile and truck dealers rights under state laws that are designed to bring equity to the relationship between automobile manufacturers and dealers.
 Congress agreed and passed legislation protecting the dealers.
 Apparently, though, car dealers did not (and still do not) see a problem in using an arbitration clause with their own customers.
 (See: Senate Hearing 106-1066, Serial No. J-106-68)